lsst-ts/ts_tma/virtual_machines.rst

 ********************************
 The EUI controls the TMA.
 It can determine if the EUI itself is in control, if the CSC is in control, or if the Hand Held Device is in control.

+1) The EUI requires that NSV's are published to work properly, otherwise the program will not allow you to log in.
+Complete installing the :ref:`nsv_simulator`
-1) Pull the Docker container `docker pull ts-dockerhub.lsst.org/tma_software:develop`
+#) Pull the Docker container `docker pull ts-dockerhub.lsst.org/tma_software:develop`
 #) Run the Docker container using the proper arguments to run the Windows X server.
 Mine for example is `docker run -it -e DISPLAY=$IP:0 -v /tmp/.x11-unix:/tmp/.x11-unix -v /Users/aheyer/gitdir/:/home/saluser/gitdir andrewheyer/tma_software:develop`
 #) Do `labview64`
 #) When asked to "Select files to recover" deselect all and Discard.